mpdf/mpdf.github.io/what-else-can-i-do/pdf-x-1a-compliance.md

 modification_time: 2015-08-05T12:00:20+00:00
 ---

-(mPDF >= 5.1)
+(mPDF &ge; 5.1)

 PDF/X-1a is a file format to facilitate printing of electronic documents.

 Two key elements to this function are the requirement for PDF/X documents to be 100% self-contained, and all images need to be CMYK or spot colors.

 A PDF/X document can be identified as such through PDF/X-specific metadata located in the document.
 However, claiming to be PDF/X compliant and being so are not necessarily the same.

 **Important**: mPDF is ***not guaranteed*** to produce fully PDF/X-1a compliant files in all circumstances.
 It is the users responsibility to check compliance if this is essential.

 # mPDF and PDF/X-1a compliance

 You can make mPDF produce mPDF/X-1a:2003 compliant files by setting a <a href="{{ "/reference/mpdf-variables/pdfx.html" | prepend: site.baseurl }}">PDFX</a> configuration variable:

 ```php